About Seasonal Allergies

 - clear, runny nose

-These symptoms are often accompanied by itchy, watery, and/or red eyes, which is called allergic conjunctivitis.
-If your child develops wheezing and shortness of breath in addition to these symptoms, the allergy may have progressed into asthma.
+These symptoms often come with itchy, watery, and/or red eyes, which is called allergic conjunctivitis.
+If your child has wheezing and shortness of breath in addition to these symptoms, the allergy may have progressed into asthma.

 Seasonal allergies are fairly easy to identify because the pattern of symptoms returns from year to year following exposure to an allergen.